 The LinkedIn summary or “about” section is often under-utilized by LinkedIn users.
 Many leave it completely blank or type in a short tagline better suited for a LinkedIn headline or a resume summary.
 But whether you’re using LinkedIn to find a job, market your business, or build your professional brand, the summary section is important real estate.

 Why a good LinkedIn summary matters for your job search

 Writing a great LinkedIn profile top-to-bottom is the easiest way to set yourself apart from half-a-billion other LinkedIn users.
-Even if you’re uploaded a great profile photo, customized your headline, and detailed your work and education history, leaving the summary blank is a huge missed opportunity for a number of reasons.
+Even if you’ve uploaded a great profile photo, customized your headline, and detailed your work and education history, leaving the summary blank is a huge missed opportunity for a number of reasons.

 The LinkedIn summary is part of your first impression

 The LinkedIn profile summary is one of the first things people see when they visit your profile.
-It’s part of introductory business card at the top of your profile that also includes your name, photo, headline, most recent company, education, and contact information.
-This information is “above the fold” on both desktop and mobile, meaning someone doesn’t have to scroll down to find it.
+It’s part of the introductory business card at the top of your profile that also includes your name, photo, headline, most recent company, education, and contact information.
+This information is “above the fold” on both desktop and mobile, meaning it’s one of the first elements visible on your profile and someone doesn’t have to scroll down to find it.

 When most users visit your profile, they’ll see the first 300 characters or so of your summary (and can then click “Read More” to open up the full description.
 However, LinkedIn Recruiter shows the entire summary by default.Left: LinkedIn view | Right: LinkedIn Recruiter view